Devs discuss the history and the future of so-called 'walking sims'

 Goals just get in the way of writing good characters, Pinchbeck says, even if those characters are long-gone, as they are in the studio’s Everybody’s Gone to the Rapture.
 “The story always comes first for us.”

 The story of the walking simulator is still being written.
-What began as a derisive tag on Steam has since become the generally accepted name for a genuine genre -- even if some developers don't use or can't stand the term.
+Arguably, the phrase has since become the generally accepted name for a genuine genre -- even if some developers don't use or can't stand the term.

 Karla Zimonja, co-founder of Fullbright and both a 2D artist and story editor on Gone Home, takes the shrugging shoulders approach when asked if the term’s injurious past strikes a sour note.
 “You don’t get to choose your own nicknames, right?” she says.
 “People label things in ways they find useful.
 It’s not really up to us to pick how people refer to our games.”